dinde451/jarr.d1/Jarulfs_Guide.md

 ### Timing information

 This chapter summarizes all timing information for players.
-For blocking and hit recovery, this information can also be found in chapter 2.2, and for weapon speed, it can also be found in chapter 2.2.3.
-For monsters all timing information can be found in chapter 5.3.
+For blocking and hit recovery, this information can also be found in CHAPTER_LINK_fighting, and for weapon speed, it can also be found in CHAPTER_LINK_weapon-speed.
+For monsters all timing information can be found in CHAPTER_LINK_monster-properties.
 The table below summarizes all timing information for the different character classes.

 <table>